 Also, be sure to designate someone in your organization to receive complaints or suggestions about your dash cam policy.
 Provide that person’s contact information in the policy manual.

-It’s important to create a record that shows that employees have viewed and acknowledged your dash cam policy.
+It’s important to create a record that shows that employees have viewed and acknowledged your camera policy.
 Get their names, signatures, and the date in writing – and be sure to keep that information.

-This will reduce the risk of any misunderstandings in the event of accidents or disciplinary actions.
+This will reduce the risk of any misunderstandings in the event of distracted driving behavior, accidents, or disciplinary actions.

-Many organizations use cameras, especially the more-sophisticated AI types, to train drivers.
+Many organizations use cameras, especially the more-sophisticated AI types, to train drivers and improve driver safety.
 Some of these cameras automatically analyze events and measure them.